The Home Depot to Present at the Morgan Stanley Global Consumer & Retail Virtual Conference

 Nov 23, 2021, 08:00 ET

 ATLANTA, Nov.
-23, 2021 /PRNewswire/ -- The Home Depot®, the world's largest home improvement retailer, today announced that Richard McPhail, executive vice president and chief financial officer, will present at the Morgan Stanley Global Consumer & Retail Virtual Conference.
+23, 2021 /PRNewswire-HISPANIC PR WIRE/ -- The Home Depot®, the world's largest home improvement retailer, today announced that Richard McPhail, executive vice president and chief financial officer, will present at the Morgan Stanley Global Consumer & Retail Virtual Conference.
 The presentation will begin at 12:10 p.m.
 ET on Thursday, December 2, 2021.

 The presentation will be webcast live at http://ir.homedepot.com/events-and-presentations.
 A link will be displayed under "Events and Presentations."
 The webcast will be archived and available at the same location approximately one hour after conclusion of the live event.